kalendar/assessments/writing/content/overview.md

 ## Additional Resources

 We suggest starting with a review of the writing process.
-The following two recourses provide an overview:
+The following two resourses provide an overview:

 * Writing Process Overview: http://owl.excelsior.edu/writing-process/writing-process-overview/
 * The Writing Process in Review: http://owl.excelsior.edu/writing-process/writing-process-in-review/

-Here are additional resources about more specific aspects of writing:
+Here are additional resources about more specific aspects of writing such as finding a topic, writing a thesis, doing research, evaluating and using sources, argumentation, drafting, and others:

 * Prewriting Strategies: http://owl.excelsior.edu/writing-process/prewriting-strategies/
 * Audience Awareness: http://owl.excelsior.edu/writing-process/audience-awareness/